Alien abduction: Testimonials

 Abduction researcher Brian Thompson claims that a nurse reported to him 1957 in Cincinnati she encountered a 3 ft praying mantis-like entity two days after a V-shaped UFO sighting.
 This mantis-like creature is reminiscent of the insectoid-type entity reported in some abduction accounts.
 He related this report to fellow researcher Leonard Stringfield.
 Stringfield told him of two cases he had in his files where separate witnesses reported identical circumstances in the same place and year.

 While some corroborated accounts seem to support the literal reality of the abduction experience, others seem to support a psychological explanation for the phenomenon's origins.
 Jenny Randles and Keith Basterfield both noted at the 1992 MIT alien abduction conference that of the five cases they knew of where an abduction researcher was present at the onset of an abduction experience, the experiencer "didn't physically go anywhere".

 Brazilian researcher Gilda Moura reported on a similar case, the Sueli case, from her home country.
 When psychologist and UFO researcher Don Donderi said that these cases were "evidence of psychological processes" that did not "have anything to do with a physical alien abduction", Moura replied: "If the Sueli case is not an abduction, I don't know what is an abduction any more".
 Gilda Moura noted that in the Brazilian Sueli case during the abduction UFOs were observed.
 Later, she claims the experiencer had eye burns, saw lights and there seemed to be residual poltergeist activity.

 Attempts at confirmation

 It has been argued that if actual "flesh and blood" aliens are abducting humans, there should be some hard evidence that this is occurring.
 Proponents of the physical reality of the abduction experience have suggested ways that could conceivably confirm abduction reports.
 One procedure reported occurring during the alleged examination phase of the experience is the insertion of a long needle-like contraption into a woman's navel.
 Some have speculated that this could be a form of laparoscopy.
-If this is true, after the abduction there should be free gas in the female's abdomen, which could be seen on an X-ray image.
+If this is true, after the abduction there should be free gas in the woman's abdomen, which could be seen on an X-ray image.
 The presence of free gas would be extremely abnormal and would help substantiate the claim of some sort of procedure being done to her.